 What should I be most concerned about when writing the consent form?
 The biggest problem with research consent forms is that they often are written in scientific language that is too complex for the lay public to understand.
 Include images and diagrams and aim for USA grade 8 reading level, with short and simple paragraphs.
 Use simple terms not medical or scientific terms — https://humansubjects.stanford.edu/new/docs/glossary_definitions/lay_language.pdf

 What is the difference between assent, consent, and permission?
 Children/minors assent (because they are not of legal age); adults with decisional capacity provide informed consent; parents provide permission for their children to participate.
+Below is general guidance*; however, always check the regulations in the country in which the data is being collected.

 How much can I pay research participants to enroll in my study?
 The answer partly depends on where the study is conducted.
 For example, The Netherlands uses a standard wage formula for incentives.
 Overall, the incentive is a small “thank you” and should not be excessive such that it lures people to participate and distracts them from reflecting on the risk:benefit profile of the study.
 The incentive should not bias the informed consent process.
 The incentive should also be age-appropriate.